 "The British Council strongly welcomes the announcement of a new immigration route that will give international students more time to find skilled work after they graduate.
 We have long recognised the enormous economic and socio-cultural benefits that international students bring to the UK.
 This new immigration route will also support the UK's ambitions to increase the number of international students studying in the UK each year to 600,000 by 2030.
 There is nothing more powerful in cultural relations than people from around the world coming to work and study in the UK.
 They return home with positive attitudes towards the UK and are more likely to visit us, trade with us and, if they end up in positions of power, support us in the international arena."

 The UK welcomes genuine international students for the positive contribution they make to the UK.
-This announcement follows the creation of a new fast-track visa route for scientists and the removal of the limit on PHD students moving into the skilled work visa route, which collectively aim to cement the UK as a science superpower and a world-leader in the STEM (Science, Technology, Engineering and Mathematics) sector.
-Almost half of all Indian students heading to UK in the last ten years (almost 130,000 since 2008/9) chose a STEM subject.
+This announcement follows the creation of a new fast-track visa route for scientists and the removal of the limit on PhD students moving into the skilled work visa route, which collectively aims to cement the UK as a science superpower and a world-leader in the STEM (Science, Technology, Engineering and Mathematics) sector.
+Almost half of all Indian students heading to the UK in the last ten years (almost 130,000 since 2008/9) chose a STEM subject.

 - Often referred to as a ‘Post-Study Work visa’ in Nepal, the new Graduate route will launch for the 2020/21 intake of students to university.
-After the two years, they will be able to switch onto the skilled work visa if they find a job which meets the skill requirement of the route.
+After the two years, they will be able to switch onto the skilled work visa if they find a job that meets the skill requirement of the route.
 Further details will be announced in due course.

 - The visa will offer opportunities to work or look for work after graduating.
 However, unlike the route which closed in 2012, this new route will also include safeguards to ensure only genuine, credible students are eligible.